donomii/throff/README.md

 	Sets __key__ to __value__

 	Returns
-		a new hash.
+		hash	- a new hash.
 The old hash is unmodified

 #### SETHASH key value hash

 	Sets __key__ to __value__

 	Returns
-		a new hash.
+		hash	- a new hash.
 The old hash is unmodified

 #### KEYS hash

 	Returns
-		array	the keys of the hash as an array
+		array	- the keys of the hash as an array
 #### VALUES hash

 	Returns
-		array	The values of the hash, as an array
+		array	- The values of the hash, as an array

 #### KEYVALS

 	Returns
-		array	The keys and values "flattened" into an array
+		array	- The keys and values "flattened" into an array

 	Example